Radaos/dust/Product Specification.md

 ## Project Title: Dust

 ## Purpose: To monitor death notices on rip.ie based on a user-defined watchlist.
-It periodically queries the site, parses relevant notices, and displays matching results in a GUI window.
-The tool is intended for personal use and runs as a .pyw script to remain unobtrusive in the background.
+Periodically query the site, parse relevant notices, and display matching results in a GUI window.
+The tool is intended for personal use.

 ## Functional Requirements
 1. Watchlist Monitoring\